Getting the Vaccine

 Keeping everyone safe

-We are closely monitoring the COVID-19 situation.
 We want to ensure everyone’s safety and well-being.
 We continue to serve the urgent health needs of our community.
 We are following all procedures as directed by Public Health and the Ministry of Health.
-Things are changing quickly so please visit the website often for ongoing updates.

 What You Need to Know

-- If you think you may have Coronavirus symptoms, have travelled outside Canada, or believe you have been in contact with an infected person, please call Telehealth Ontario (1-866-797-0000), your family physician or the Leeds, Grenville & Lanark District Health Unit (1-800-660-5853).
+- If you think you may have Coronavirus symptoms, please call Telehealth Ontario (1-866-797-0000), your family physician or the Leeds, Grenville & Lanark District Health Unit (1-800-660-5853).
 You can also make an appointment at the Assessment Centre in Almonte (see below).

 - The Ministry of Health has an online Coronavirus assessment tool that provides helpful information.
 It is easy to use.
 By answering a few questions, you will be able to make informed choices about what to do based on your needs.